WarLock54/PersonelTakipSis/README.md

-.net core ve MONGODB kullanıldı.Aynı zamanda SOAP protokolu kullanıldı
+.net core and MONGODB,SOAP protocol was used.